64kramsystem/personal_notes/topics/windows.md

 cmd.exe /d $mycommand
 powershell.exe -Command $mycommand

-# Open file with Windows related program (wslu package)
+# Open file with Windows related program (wslu package).
+# On the current system, it causes "interop disabled" errors, but it still works, and since it's very
+# confusing to debug, one can just filter stderr out.
 #
 wslview $file